My page

 Request for additional information

 If we have contacted you because we need further information, you can see the date when we requested the information from you.
-You can also see when we have received the submitted information.
+If it is possible for you to supplement your case digitally, you can do so via My page.
+Here, you can also see when we have received the submitted information.

 You can check to ensure that the number of documents is the same as the number you submitted, but you cannot see the documents themselves.